 Have fun with Montessori-inspired geography!

-This post was part of the Teach/Learn Blogging Carnival hosted by [email protected] This month our theme is “Studies of Society and the Environment” which covers all the humanities, from history to finance, geography, politics and of course the environment.
+This post was part of the Teach/Learn Blogging Carnival.
+This month our theme is “Studies of Society and the Environment” which covers all the humanities, from history to finance, geography, politics and of course the environment.
 Check out the links at the bottom to find some other great posts on SOSE.

 Please take the time to visit the other participants and check out their posts on “Studies of Society and the Environment.”